-Join Angie Taylor for an in-depth discussion in this video Basic concepts, part of Stereoscopic 3D Motion Graphics with After Effects.
+Join Angie Taylor for an in-depth discussion in this video Basic concepts, part of After Effects: Stereoscopic 3D Motion Graphics.

 Hey, my name's Angie Taylor, and I'm here to take you through the stereoscopic 3D workflow in After Effects CS 5.5.
 And in particular, we're going to have a look at how you can composite stereoscopic 3D footage into your After Effects composite.
 And combine it with graphics.
 Now I've some footage kindly donated by Artbeats and you'll see it if you open up the stereo 3D or 7 project, which you can find in the projects folder.
 Inside there, there's a composition called Distance Test, which is one we're going to start with.
 But you can also open 05 stereo 3D, to stereo 3D.
 And have a look at what we're going to create using this lovely Artbeats footage and compositing some graphics in front of it.